Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 However, to simplify your task with tables, i suggest you to:
 - toggle on `Source mode`
 - get [Advanced-tables-obsidian](https://github.com/tgrosinger/advanced-tables-obsidian) by tgrosinger to work with tables.
 With this plugin on, you will enjoy working with tables :)
-- if you want to add more informations to your movie table, remember to put a short description of your new preset in your very first column in edit mode / source mode (see table template above)
+- if you want to add more informations to your movie table, remember to put a short description of your new preset in the very first column of the movie table template above

 <br>